📚 Camera Buying Guide

 Autofocus System

-• Eye Detection: Great for portraits
+• Eye Detection: Perfect focus on portraits every time

 Video Capabilities

-• 4K: Ultra-high definition
+• 4K Recording: Ultra-high definition for future-proofing

 Battery Life